 Stock-Based Compensation.
 We account for stock-based awards granted to employees for services based on the fair value of those awards.
 The fair value of stock-based awards is measured at the grant date and is recognized as expense over the employee's requisite service period.
-The fair value is determined using a Black-Scholes valuation model for stock options and for purchase rights under our Employee Stock Purchase Plan and using the closing price of our common stock on the grant date for restricted stock units.
+The fair value is determined using a Black-Scholes valuation model for stock options and for purchase rights under our Employee Stock Purchase Plan and using the closing price of our common stock on the grant date for restricted stock units, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
 The Black-Scholes option-pricing model requires the input of assumptions, including the option's expected term and the expected price volatility of the underlying stock.
 The expected stock price volatility assumption is based on the market-based implied volatility from traded options of our common stock.